 Our chaplains work to make sure that there are opportunities to explore those beliefs and allow them to be respected, cared for and thought about in appropriate ways, for instance:

-- opportunities to talk about what’s happening/explore fears and concerns/share emotions.
+- Opportunities to talk about what’s happening/explore fears and concerns/share emotions.
 For example, when we experience a crisis of belief or distress because we are exposed to traumatic situations

-Support for all
+Support for staff

 Who we are

 Head of Department: Rev’d Capt Katie Watson

 Chaplains working across the Trust: